• Home

 plathThe Society for East Asian Anthropology presents the biennial David Plath Media Award to the best audio-visual or other multimedia work on East Asian anthropology.
 The award carries a $300 prize.

-The award – named in honor of David Plath, renowned Japan-scholar and producer of award-winning documentary films – recognizes the best work (film, video, audio, and/or multimedia/interactive media) on any aspect of East Asian anthropology and/or East Asian anthropology’s contribution to the broader field.
-Eligible submissions should advance theoretical development and debate, and have clear potential to enhance teaching.
-Projects may include ethnographic footage and documentation that adds to the historical and/or anthropological record or further analysis; media designed for educational purposes; and media produced for television broadcasting and other forms of mass communication.
+The award recognizes the best work (film, video, audio, multimedia, and/or interactive media) on any aspect of East Asian anthropology or on the contribution of East Asian anthropology to the broader field.
+Eligible submissions should advance theoretical development and debate, and they should have clear potential to enhance teaching.
+Projects may include media designed for educational purposes; media produced for television broadcast or other forms of mass communication; or ethnographic footage and visual documentation which furthers analysis or adds to anthropological knowledge or the historical record.

-The next David Plath Media Prize will be awarded in 2024 for material produced in 2022 or 2023.
+The 2024 David Plath Media Prize will be awarded for material produced in 2022 or 2023.
 English accessible submissions are welcome from any part of the world.
 Nominations for the prize may be made by producers/authors, distributors, or interested third parties.
 Resubmissions will not be considered.

 Past David Plath Media Award Recipients: